Harrytimbog/wolf-video-player/README.md

 # wolf-video-player
-A React App to track global and country specific COVID-19 spread and updates
+An App to search, select and watch videos of your choice

 ## Getting Started